 Bigger can be better when it comes to filling in the gaps in your home's Wi-Fi network.
 Netgear's Nighthawk X6S tri-band Wi-Fi mesh extender has the power to blast data farther and fill pesky dead zones.
-It's the best Wi-Fi extender we've reviewed.
+It's the best Wi-Fi extender we've reviewed, and also finds a spot on our list of the best mesh Wi-Fi solutions.
 At $180, it's also the most expensive extender we've reviewed, but is more than worth it if you have areas that your router can't reach.

 Forget about plugging the Nighthawk X6S (aka EX8000) directly into a wall outlet, because this is among the largest extenders on the market.
 At 8.9 x 6.7 x 3.7 inches, the black-and-gray X6S tower is gargantuan compared with the likes of the Coredy E300 Mini Wi-Fi Range Extender and the Netgear EX6120 AC1200 Essentials Edition Wi-Fi Range Extender.
 It's best put on a desk, bookshelf or hidden behind a couch.
 The package includes a two-prong AC adapter.